sci-42ver/SICP_SDF/SDF_notes.md

   or `(extend-arithmetic extender base-arithmetic)`, etc.
 - > A program that depends on the exactness of operations on integers may not work correctly for inexact floating-point numbers.
   TODO IMHO it means we need to check whether we manipulate with "integers" or "floating-point numbers"?
+- Stormer's integrator of order 2 See p102.
 ### 3.1.1 A simple ODE integrator
 - what arithmetic operations are used in `evolver`?
   1. `stormer-2`: `+,*,/,expt,` and what is used in `F`.